fbpx

 If you need a good plant based breakfast idea, these Vegan Double Chocolate Chip Waffles may become a new family favorite!
 Top them with fresh berries for a super healthy start to your morning.
 These bad boys are oil free and full of fiber!

-Easy waffle recipe is vegan & can be made gluten-free
+This easy waffle recipe is vegan & can be made gluten-free

 This waffle mix is really easy to make and is already dairy free & egg free.
 Unsweetened applesauce takes the place of oil and gives it a light sweetness.